 What are your chances of getting HIV, or any other disease, from a needle prick on the finger?
 (The needle had just been used to collect tubes of blood from a patient, set on the table, and pricked you.)

-- Wash the site immediately with soap and hot water.
+- Wash the site with hot soap and water

-- Contact your supervisor for support and proper documentation of the incident.
+- Contact a supervisor for support and documentation of the incident

 It may be recommended that you get tested for HIV and other blood-borne pathogens as this is the only way to know for sure whether or not you have been infected.
 Your health care provider might also recommend beginning a regimen of post-exposure prophylaxis (PEP) medication for HIV or for Hep B (there is currently no PEP for Hep C) as soon as possible after the prick.

 How can you prevent this from happening in the first place?
 Consider these preventative measures:

 - Use barriers such as gloves and goggles.

 - Wash your hands and skin following contact with blood or body fluids.

 - Be extra careful when handling and disposing of sharp instruments.

 - Speak with their supervisor about specific workplace policies and procedures regarding these types of injuries.

 Adapted from the CDC.

 While risk of transmission may be low, employing strategies to prevent needlesticks in the first place and utilizing secondary prevention in the event of injury can further minimize any risks to your health.
 Here's to keeping yourself out of a stick-y situation!